1. A HYDROCYCLONE IS JUST A GLORIFIED T-PIECE

 The meaning of a prefect separator is one that splits two products perfectly with no contamination of material to each other.
 Although a lot of effort goes into our designs and applications of hydrocyclones, this myth is busted.

 Hydrocyclones, due to their nature, have material displaced to the overflow and underflow.
 However, this is offset by the ease of operation and relatively low cost.
-The diagram above illustrates ‘perfect’ versus a cyclone separation.
+This diagram illustrates ‘perfect’ versus a cyclone separation.

 3. A HYDROCYCLONE CAN GIVE A BONE-DRY UNDERFLOW